Code-Institute-Submissions/sypw/README.md

 * JavaScript to add functionality and logic;
 * Django as main core for whole projec;
 * jQuery for finding elements in the DOM tree;
-* GitPod as an enviroment for my workspace;
+* GitPod as an environment for my workspace;
 * GitHub for version control and to store all files;
 * FontAwesome to get some fancy icons;
 * Google Fonts for the fonts I'm using accross the pages;